quietui/quiet/docs/docs/using-components.md

 </style>
 ```

 Another caveat of parts involves animation.
 When you target an element with `::part()`, you're changing styles inside the shadow DOM.
 However, animations require keyframes to exist in the same document, and it's not currently possible to define keyframes from outside the shadow DOM.
-You can, however, apply animations to the component itself.
+You can, however, apply animations to the host element itself.

 Not all components expose parts.
 Refer to the documentation to see which parts a component has.